curlygirltech/FullHouse/README.md

 #### PostMVP

 - "Contribute to blog" feature
-- Create rooms for each language
+- Create "rooms" for each language
 - CSS animations to home page

 ## Project Schedule